sh-arky/Climate_Maize/README.md

 #### This was conducted with the purpose of determining if changes in climate- specifically, redesignations of the Plant Hardiness Zone which is calculated by lowest annual average temperature for a region- over the decade affected crop production in a meaningful way.

 _The full project brief can be found [here](https://images.careerfoundry.com/public/courses/data-immersion/A6/Data_Immersion_A6_Project_Brief.pdf)._

+## Tools

+The analysis for this project was conducted in Python Jupyter and MS Excel.
+Libraries used include:

+  - Pandas

+  - Numpy

+  - seaborn

+  - Matplotlib

+  - SciPy

+Visualizations were created in both Python and Tableau.